- About US

 Oregon State University provides outstanding support to ROTC.
 This includes a special interest living community in Finley Hall for Army, Air Force and Naval ROTC cadets and midshipmen.
 It also includes operations and facilities support for the Department of Naval Science, military and Veteran resources, and financial aid and scholarships.

 The local community is a strong supporter of NROTC.
-The Benton County Foundation and other generous individuals help midshipmen defray the costs of attending college with scholarship funds awarded each spring.
-Additionally, the Military Officer’s Club of Corvallis sponsors and supports graduating seniors from the ROTC units.
+The Benton Community Foundation and other generous individuals help midshipmen defray the costs of attending college with scholarship funds awarded each spring.
+Additionally, the Associated Military Leaders of Oregon sponsors and supports graduating seniors from the ROTC units.
 Midshipmen regularly take part in volunteer events in the community, helping to make OSU NROTC one of the most respected institutions on campus and in our community.

 Over 800 OSU NROTC alumni support the midshipmen of the Beaver Battalion.
 They make it possible for midshipmen to travel for drill and athletic competitions; attend leadership conferences at universities like Yale, Notre Dame, and Michigan; take field trips to Navy and Marine Corps stations; and many other things that enhance the midshipman experience.
 Additionally, our alumni donate scholarship funds to OSU to help ensure no deserving midshipman ever has to drop out of the program due to financial need.
 Finally, our alumni interact and communicate with our midshipmen to share their experiences and provide valuable mentorship.